 For many folk, placing the word “contemporary” next to the word “Vienna” feels a little inappropriate.
-This is, after all, the city of Franz Joseph, Klimt, and Beethoven.
+This is, after all, the city of Mozart, Klimt, and the Imperial Court.

-Vienna is, however, also a thriving modern metropolis; a central European economic powerhouse with (whisper it) the occasional skyscraper, where most people were not alive when Freud bought his first couch from the 19th-century equivalent of IKEA.
+Vienna is, however, also a thriving modern metropolis; a central European economic powerhouse with (whisper it) the occasional skyscraper, where few people were actually alive when Freud bought his first couch from the 19th-century equivalent of IKEA.

 Museums and venues

-The MQ kind of sits at the cultural centre of contemporary art in Vienna.
+The MuseumsQuartier (MQ) kind of sits at the cultural centre of contemporary art in Vienna.

 The area itself (formerly the imperial stables) offers its own public art spaces.
 For example: